StatStud/book-club/content/posts/cbt.md

 # Part 3: Putting CBT into Action

+The antidote to fear is exposure--make your fear ordinary through habituation.
+The antidote to depression is action and a healthy routine.

+We think the way we feel.
+The meanings we assign to events have a great deal to do with how we ultimately feel about those events.
+Likewise, meaning is attached to the names we call ourselves.
+Fortunately, we can choose what messages we give ourselves, and therefore choose how we think and feel about ourselves.

+It's all about taking personal responsibility for your thoughts, feelings, and actions.
+You are in the driver's seat, and that's the best news.

+Understand that, as a human, you will make mistakes, choosing to label your entire self based on a few mistakes is not an accurate endpoint for self-improvement.

+Anger is a loss of control; learn how to deal with people.
+People will always exist in society, they have a right to exist in your world, and they have a right to act stupid.
+I have a whole set of principles on dealing with people; refer to that list.

 ## Chapter 9: Standing Up to Anxiety and Facing Fear

+### Summary

+The antidote to fear is exposure--make your fear ordinary through habituation.

+### Chapter Details

 This chapter focus on confronting fear.